Can I Sunbathe Topless on a Cruise?

 It’s not unusual for some folks to be a little more revealing on the cruise ship than they might be at home.
 Or in some cases, many people are simply comfortable baring a little bit more — including sunbathing topless.

-What about on a cruise ship?
+So what doing this on a cruise ship?
 Are you allowed to go topless on the ship?
+Or are there laws or rules against it?
 We’ve already covered wearing a thong bikini on a cruise (it’s allowed), but what about not wearing a top at all?

 Truth is there are rumors that years ago topless sunbathing was common on cruise ships.
 Today — at least on cruises from North America — that’s not the case.
-In some cases it is explicitly against the rules.
-In addition, in practice it’s simply not done.
+In some cases it is explicitly against the rules, with one notable exception.

 Carnival has no specific mention banning the practice.
-That said, they do have a broad statement in their rules of conduct for passengers:
+That said, they do have a broad statement in regarding clothing for passengers:

-Finally, Norwegian Cruise Lines flatly has rules against taking off your top:
+Norwegian Cruise Lines also flatly has rules against taking off your top:

 “Pool, deck and theater chairs may not be reserved.
 Topless sunbathing is not permitted.
 Boom boxes or loud radios are not permitted.”

-From personal experience, we’ve been on cruises from all the major lines mentioned above many times.
+From personal experience, we’ve been on cruises from all the major lines in North America.
 And while some ships have exclusive sundecks high above the pool deck that seem more private and tailor-made for topless sunbathing, we have never seen anyone bare-chested getting sun.

-What to Do If You Want to Sunbathe Topless
+What to Do if You Want to Sunbathe Topless… And It’s Not Allowed On the Ship

-If you want to get some sun and the cruise line hasn’t made explicit that it’s against the rules, what should you do?
+If you want to get some sun and the cruise line has made explicit that it’s against the rules, what should you do?

 Popular: 39 Useful Things to Pack (17 You Wouldn't Think Of)